bindresearch/cluster-toolkit/README.md

 # Google Cluster Toolkit (formerly HPC Toolkit)

+This fork of the google cluster repository contains **two additional directories** in which we deposit configuration files (in `.yaml` or `.tf` format) showing how to automatically create compute instances on google cloud.

+   - In `cluster-toolkit/initialize_instance` a single VM instance with pre-defined startup scripts to install packages.
+   - In `cluster-toolkit/my-cluster` an autoscaling cluster to run containerized/classic programs.

+Documentation explaining how to startup those instances is provided in those directories.

+---

+Please find below the documentation of the cluster toolkit package from the original repository:

 ## Description

 Cluster Toolkit is an open-source software offered by Google Cloud which makes it